June-Skeeter/Police_Involved_Deaths_Canada/Content/Flaws.md

 </div>
 <a href="mappingpoliceviolence.png" target="_blank">View Image in New Tab</a>

-# Exapnding the Dataset and Filling Gaps
+# Expanding the Dataset and Filling Gaps
 The Deadly Force dataset only includes deaths that are "verifiably" the result of police use of force during an arrest.
 This does not capture the full picture, we need a broader, more inclusive account of all deaths that are occuring as a result of interactions with the police in Canada.

 ### 1) Killings by off duty & ex police officers.